Review: Gaza Fights for Freedom – a film by Abby Martin

 The Israeli propaganda machine is on trial in this film.
 The Israeli lobby is arguing Hamas sponsored the marches to make martyrs of the people of Gaza solely for political reasons.

-According to the film, at first snipers were authorised to shoot militants, and when that did not subdue the Friday protests, Israel targetted the Press and then children and finally medics.
+According to the film, Israeli snipers were authorised to shoot militants, and when that did not subdue the Friday protests, the soldiers targetted the Press, and then children, and finally, medics.
 All to no avail.
 The protests continue, their grievance: the violence of the occupation, remains.

 According to Israeli human rights organisation B’Tselem, Israeli

 On 1 June 2018 she was shot in the chest with a single bullet while trying to help wounded demonstrators near an fence that represents an arbitrary line arising out of an Israeli conflict with Egypt decades ago.
 International law does not recognize the boundary

 Strangely the lethalshot has been the subject of much analysis by the New York Times.
 It concluded that a single bullet fired at the ground bounced up and hit three (3) medics, wounding two (2) and killing Razan al-Najjar by a direct hit in the middle of her chest.
 Abby Martin’s eyewitnesses say more than one shot was fired.